 Dr. Munavalli and Dr. Leight-Dunn suggest considering full-face resurfacing if you have wrinkles and sun damage that won’t respond to other treatments.
 Dr. Zedlitz recommends neurotoxins, fillers, CO2 laser, Ultherapy and Profound Tightening.

 Diet and Supplements

-In addition to potent anti-aging supplements, Caspero also recommends both a Vitamin D and B12 vitamin for anyone over age 50 or 60.
+In addition to potent anti-aging supplements, Caspero also recommends both vitamins D and B12 for anyone over the age of 60.
 While we don’t often think of these as beauty vitamins, Caspero says they can help with normal metabolism and skin function.
 “As we age, we lose the ability to absorb nutrition in the same capacity as we did when we were younger,” she explains, adding that this is especially true for those over 50 who may not be able to absorb enough B12 from food.
 “Vitamin D deficiency also becomes more common, thanks to a lack of exposure and reduced absorption.
 In addition to B12 and vitamin D, a more potent anti-aging supplement is helpful.”

 Find a Doctor

 Find a NewBeauty "Top Beauty Doctor" Near you